 where the coefficients $\widetilde{a} \widetilde{f}$ (denoted as $C^{_{L}}_{\text{std}}$ hereafter) can be estimated through the least-squares fitting.
-Using the linear transform, the standard coordinates $(\xi_i,\eta_i)$ can be converted to the pixel positions $(x_i^{_{L}},y_i^{_{L}})$.
-The coefficients of the linear transform $C^{_{L}}_{\text{std}}$ are initially inaccurate because they are affected by the GD.
-During our iterative solution process of GD, the pixel positions $(x_i,y_i)$ in Equation~\ref{linear} will be replaced by the positions after GD correction in each new iteration.
+Using the linear transformation, the standard coordinates $(\xi_i,\eta_i)$ can be converted to the approximate pixel positions $(x_i^{_{L}},y_i^{_{L}})$.
+The coefficients of the linear transformation $C^{_{L}}_{\text{std}}$ are initially inaccurate because they are affected by the GD.
+During the iterative solving process of GD, the pixel positions $(x_i,y_i)$ in Equation~\ref{linear} will be replaced by the positions after GD correction in each new iteration.
 As a result, the approximate pixel positions $(x_i^{_{L}},y_i^{_{L}})$ would converge to the distortionless pixel positions.

-Based on the pattern and magnitude of GD experienced by the optical system of each telescope, we will select a polynomial of appropriate order $N$ to characterize its analytical GD model.
+Based on the pattern and magnitude of GD experienced by the optical system of each telescope, we select a polynomial of appropriate order $N$ to characterize its analytical GD model.
 The general formula of the polynomial is given as:

 where $k_{mn}$ and $j_{mn}$ are the parameters to be fitted.
-Setting $(X,Y)$ as coordinates $(x_i^{_{L}},y_i^{_{L}})$ and $(U,V)$ as coordinates $(x_i,y_i)$, an $N$th-order polynomial that contains the effect of GD can be fitted.
+Setting $(X,Y)$ as coordinates $(x_i^{_{L}},y_i^{_{L}})$ and $(U,V)$ as coordinates $(x_i,y_i)$, an $N$th-order polynomial that characterizes the GD effect can be fitted.
 We denote the coefficients of this polynomial as $C_{\text{pix}}$.
 By solving for the coefficients $C_{\text{pix}}$ of each frame in an observation set and applying a weighted average based on image quality, an average GD solution $\overline{C}_{\text{pix}}$ can be obtained.
 Most of the random errors are offset in the weighted average of the information from multiple frames, leaving only the GD effect.